-- 1. Undertake a rigorous investigation in the area of financial services. - 2.
+- ASSESSED LEARNING OUTCOMES: (additional guidance below) - At the end of the module the learner will be expected to be able to: - 1.
+Undertake a rigorous investigation in the area of financial services. - 2.
 Demonstrate a critical awareness of the relevant theory, real world practices and constraints. - 3.
 Identify a clear project scope statement and project plan. - 4.
 Justify the approach being taken. - 5.
 Identify and use appropriate methods to research a complex issue. - 6.
 Collect and analyse data in an appropriate and effective manner, understanding its relevance to the enquiry and recognising real world constraints and assumptions. - 7.
 Draw conclusions and make recommendations based on quantitative and/or qualitative information. - 8.
 Recognise and evaluate the impact of those conclusions and recommendations.

-DATE OF APPROVAL: 05.2015 FACULTY/OFFICE: Academic Partnerships Parmerships

-DATE OF IMPLEMENTATION: September 2015 SCHOOL/PARTNER: Highlands College DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All Year
+DATE OF APPROVAL: 05.2015 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: September 2015 SCHOOL/PARTNER: Highlands College DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All Year